equationalapplications/ViroIgnite/README.md

 By Kurt VanDusen, Founder, [Equational Applications LLC](https://www.equationalapplications.com/), Grand Rapids, MI, USA.

+You can watch the [YouTube tutorial](https://youtu.be/gX5y2Htvs2Y) which accompanies this repository for complete instructions.

 This is an example of adding [ViroCommunity ViroReact](https://github.com/ViroCommunity/viro) to an existing React Native project.
 We will start with the boilerplate from Ignite version 7.8.4 and then manually add and link @viro-community/react-viro version 2.22.0 for augmented reality and virtual reality capabilities.

 ## Start with Ignite boilerplate for React Native